aga-team/captureandstorageneo4j/README.md

 One can use the ratings of other users in the network to find movies to recommend.
 "Users who watched and like this movie, also watched and looked that other movie."

 The cosine similarity of two users will tell us how similar two users' preferences for movies are.
-Users with a high cosine similarity will have similar preferences
+Users with a high cosine similarity will have similar preferences.
-We want to create a [:SIMILARITY] relationship between each user in the graph, where their cosine similarity is a property of the relationship.
-Find the users with the most similar preferences to user with id=4, according to cosine similarity function.
+One can create a [:SIMILARITY] relationship between each user in the graph, where their cosine similarity is a property of the relationship to find the users with the most similar preferences to a given user, according to cosine similarity function.
+Answering questions like:
-Who are the 10 users with tastes in movies most similar to mine?
+- Who are the 10 users with tastes in movies most similar to mine?
-What movies have they rated highly that I haven’t seen yet?"
+- What movies have they rated highly that I haven’t seen yet?

-With the similarities added to the graph, it is easy to view your k-nearest neighbors.
-Let’s view the user's (with id=4) graph of 5-nearest neighbors:
-These users, in descending order, rated movies most similarly to user with id = 4.
+With the similarities added to the graph, it is easy to make a cypher query that let us view the user's (with id=4) graph of 5-nearest neighbors in descending order, that rated movies most similarly to user (with id = 4).

 ----------------------------------------------------------------------------------------------------------------------------------